caerusjs/caerus/readme.md

 The Caerus Command Line Interface (CLI) makes it easy to initialise new projects and to generate scaffolding for existing projects.
 It’s an essential part of using Caerus.

+## Pre-requisite for running on Windows

+The commands that are executed require you to have access to a Bash shell.
+Assuming you have installed e.g. Git on your machine, the following command will configure your environment such that the Bash shell is used when executing the `caerus` commands:

+For x64 variants:

+`npm config set script-shell "c:\Program Files\Git\bin\bash.exe"`

+For x32 variants:

+`npm config set script-shell "c:\Program Files (x86)\Git\bin\bash.exe"`

+If you haven't got Git, but you have a Bash shell installed somewhere, replace the path above the with path to your local `bash.exe` file.

+If you want to revert this, for any reason, the following command should be executed:

+`npm config delete script-shell`

 ### Installing the Caerus CLI Tool

 Install the Caerus package from your workspace folder to get started: